seth-git/atomicglobalmin/readme.txt

 You may see warning messages.
 If so, this is OK.
 If you see error messages, this is NOT OK, and it likely means you do not have the right compilers installed (see step 2).

 When you have successfully compiled the program, two executables will be created: pso and helper.
 The pso executable is an MPI application, while helper is not.
 The helper application contains additional utilities.
 A list of the options available with the pso and helper executables can be obtained by typing "./pso" or "./helper" respectively.

+If using the program with ADF, GAMESS, GAMESS-UK, Jaguar, Molpro, or ORCA , please see configuration instructions in section F.

 B. Input, output, resume, and optimization files